MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/databasecursor.md

 ---
 title: Database cursors - Azure Data Explorer
-description: This article describes Database cursors in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 11/09/2022
+description: Learn how to use database cursors to query a database multiple times. ms.reviewer: orspodek ms.topic: reference ms.date: 05/14/2023
 ---
 # Database cursors

 A **database cursor** is a database-level object that lets you query a database multiple times.
-You'll get consistent results even if there are `data-append` or `data-retention` operations happening in parallel with the queries.
+You get consistent results even if there are `data-append` or `data-retention` operations happening in parallel with the queries.

 Database cursors are designed to address two important scenarios: